virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

 Consequently, the installed add-on will be marked as set up at the balancer (*bl*) layer.
+More details about add-ons installations [here](/creating-manifest/addons/).

 <!-- add example -->